Adise211/ChatMe/docs/EXAMPLES.md

 OptimizedChat.displayName = "OptimizedChat";
 ```

-These examples demonstrate various ways to integrate and customize the ChatMe UI library for different use cases and requirements.
+These examples demonstrate various ways to use and customize the ChatMe chat application for different use cases and requirements.